Mikey-E/deaddrop-js/README.md

 In the previous assignment submission (for Security Analysis), under section 4: "One way in which the system could be improved" it was mentioned how the database dd.db can be opened up by anyone and searched through to find the messages sitting inside it in plaintext.
 The proposed solution was to encrypt those messages into ciphertext as well.

 In this homework, that solution will be implemented with a cipher based on padding random characters[1].
 While such a cipher is not the most secure cipher, this change will serve as a proof-of-concept of having the messages live in the database as ciphertext.

+cipher.ts contains 2 functions: one to encrypt a string by padding random characters inbetween the plaintext characters with a default amount of 1 character(s), and one function to undo (decrypt) that.

 ## References